davidchehet/diabetes-cassandra-bigdatamodel/README.md

     ```bash
     poetry install
     ```
-2.  **Configure Cassandra Connection:** Ensure your Cassandra cluster is running and update the connection details (IP address, username, password) in your `src/config.py` file.
-Place your secure connect bundle (if applicable) in the `credentials/` directory.
-Update the json file and zip file names to however you named it in your version.
+2.  **Configure Cassandra Connection:** You must create an instance of a cassandra database using DataStax Astra and create a keyspace 'diabetes'.
+Ensure your Cassandra cluster is running.
+You will need both the secure connection zip file and the json containing your clientId, secret, and token.
+These should live in the `credentials` directory.
+After, update the json file and zip file names appropriately inside the `config.py` file.

 3.  **Run Scripts:** Execute the Python scripts in the `src/` and `src/visualizations/` directories to perform the ELT process, generate visualizations, and train the machine learning model.
    - **Run scripts from the root of the directory**
    - **How to run script that is directly in src(e.g bronze.py)** => `poetry run python src/_______.py`
-   - **How to run script that is in a nested directory(e.g `/visualizations') => `poetry run python -m src.directory_name.file_name` <= **NO .py**
+   - **How to run script that is in a nested directory(e.g `/visualizations') => `poetry run python -m src.directory_name.file_name`

 ## Potential Improvements